Cyberpunk 2077: Which Edition to Buy?

 Amazon is currently selling the game for $49.99 and other retailers have the game listed below the standard $59.99 price point.
 It’s unclear how long these deals might last.

 Best Buy says that My Best Buy members who pre-order a copy of the game will get $10 in rewards certificates.
-That’s one of the best offers out there right now.

-The standard edition is the most basic version of the game, but it’s also the cheapest bundle.
-It’s the version that most people should buy.
-This bundle is for:
+The standard edition is the most basic version of the game, but it’s also the cheapest version.
+It’s the edition that most people should buy.
+The standard version of Cyberpunk 2077 is for:

 - Those who don’t want to spend a ton of money.